 Yes, the beach looks wonderful!
 But south Amelia Island is an eroding shoreline, as documented historically by the FDEP (1) and years of monitoring for SAISSA by professional surveyors and engineers.
 The current condition of the SAISSA beaches is the direct result of the beach nourishment projects implemented and maintained by SAISSA since 1994.
 The sand placement has provided a protective buffer from storms and a great source of wind-blown sand to allow the dunes to grow along the length of the project.
 These dunes host sea oats and other plant species that help to maintain the protective dunes.

-However, while those dunes have grown, the sand fill along the beach has eroded at a faster rate over the renourishment interval of the project.
-As an example, along the beach near the South County Beach Access, the beach fill has lost roughly 140 cubic yards of sand per alongshore foot of shoreline between 2011 and 2020(2).
+However, while those dunes have grown, the sand fill along the beach had eroded at a faster rate over the renourishment interval of the previous project.
+As an example, along the beach near the South County Beach Access, the beach fill had lost roughly 140 cubic yards of sand per alongshore foot of shoreline between 2011 and 2020(2).
 That equates to more than nine dump-truck loads of sand eroded along every foot of the shoreline in that area.
-Of that eroded volume, roughly 3% has blown into the dunes during that time, equivalent to one-third of a dump-truck load of sand for every foot of shoreline.
-Another 15% of the eroded sand, roughly 1.5 truck loads, has migrated offshore along that profile into waters deeper than the 2011 placement area.
+Of that eroded volume, roughly 3% had blown into the dunes during that time, equivalent to one-third of a dump-truck load of sand for every foot of shoreline.
+Another 15% of the eroded sand, roughly 1.5 truck loads, had migrated offshore along that profile into waters deeper than the 2011 placement area.

-Without maintenance renourishment, the dunes will lose the supply of wind-blown sand and the natural erosion processes will progressively erode into those vegetated dunes.
+Without the recently completed maintenance renourishment, the dunes would lose the supply of wind-blown sand and the natural erosion processes would have progressively eroded into those vegetated dunes.
 This erosion was observed most recently in the Fall 2020 nor’easters.

 1 Foster, E.R., Spurgeon, D.L., and Cheng, J., 1999.
 “Shoreline Change Rate Estimates, Nassau County, FL,” Report BCS-99-04, Florida Department of Environmental Protection, Office of Beaches and Coastal Systems, Tallahassee, FL.